theleoborges/bouncer/README.md

 - Allow `defvalidatorset` to encapsulate top level validator sets - including nested sets
 - Add more validators (help is appreciated here)

-## CHANGELOG

-Check the CHANGELOG.md file in the project root

 ## License